Geauga Lake: 1969–1999: Funtime era

-2000–2004: Six Flags era
+2000–2003: Six Flags era

 In 2000, Geauga Lake received a $40 million expansion and became Six Flags Ohio.
-As part of that expansion, the park received 20 new rides, including four new roller coasters.
-A junior roller coaster called Road Runner Express, a wooden roller coaster called Villain, a Floorless roller coaster called Batman: Knight Flight and an Inverted impulse roller coaster called Superman: Ultimate Escape.
+As part of that expansion, the park received 20 new rides, including four new roller coasters: a junior coaster called Road Runner Express, a wooden coaster called Villain, a floorless coaster called Batman: Knight Flight and an inverted impulse coaster called Superman: Ultimate Escape.
 Also added was a new shoot the chute water ride named Shipwreck Falls and a new wave pool in the water park.
-The old wave pool was razed, filled, and used for a new Looney Tunes themed kids' area known as Looney Tunes Boomtown.
+The old wave pool was filled, and used for a new Looney Tunes themed kids' area known as Looney Tunes Boomtown.

-Busch Entertainment determined that its SeaWorld parks should feature roller coasters, water rides, and other attractions to supplement the marine displays and shows, and the company began de-emphasizing the educational aspects of its parks.
-They began modifying their Orlando, San Antonio, and to a lesser extent their San Diego parks to reflect this.
-Due to Six Flags Ohio's close proximity, as well as the fact that the SeaWorld side of the lake had height restrictions, Busch approached Six Flags about buying the Six Flags park.
+Around this time, Busch Entertainment determined that its SeaWorld parks should feature roller coasters, water rides, and other attractions to supplement the marine displays and shows, and the company began de-emphasizing the educational aspects of its parks.
+Due to Six Flags Ohio's close proximity to SeaWorld Ohio, Busch approached Six Flags about buying the Six Flags park.
 Six Flags then made a counter offer to instead buy SeaWorld Ohio.
-That winter, Six Flags purchased SeaWorld for $110 million in cash, merging the two complexes into one, and changing the entire complex's name to Six Flags Worlds of Adventure.
+That winter, Six Flags purchased SeaWorld Ohio for $110 million in cash, merging the two complexes into one, and changing the entire complex's name to Six Flags Worlds of Adventure.
 By combining the parks, Six Flags created the largest theme park in the world to date, at 700 acres.
 The SeaWorld side became known as the "Wild Life" area and remained primarily marine life shows, with a few portable children's rides placed throughout.
-In 2001, the park had plans to construct a 200-foot tall hypercoaster on the SeaWorld side of the park, but later abandoned those plans due to height restrictions and other conflicts with the city of Aurora.
-In 2002, Shamu was replaced by Shouka, who came on a breeding loan from Marineland in Antibes, France.
-The original amusement park area became known as the "Wild Rides" area and continued expansion with a Vekoma Flying roller coaster called X-Flight.
-The small water park area also continued, so the park was marketed as "Three Parks for One Price".

-In hopes to expand the water park area, the addition of Hurricane Mountain, the then-largest water slide complex in North America, occurred in 2003 and the water park area was later renamed Hurricane Harbor.
+In 2001, the park planned to construct a 200-foot tall coaster on the SeaWorld side of the park, but later abandoned those plans due to height restrictions and other conflicts with the city of Aurora.
+The original amusement park area became known as the "Wild Rides" area and continued expansion with a Vekoma flying coaster called X-Flight.
+The original water park area also continued, so the park was marketed as "three parks for one price."
+In hopes to expand the water park, the addition of Hurricane Mountain, the then-largest water slide complex in North America, occurred in 2003, and the water park area was later renamed Hurricane Harbor.